 Tony Blair Net Worth Income Profile and Salary.
-Tony is a renowned British politician who was the leader of Labor Party and British Prime Minister between 1997 and 2007.
+British politician who was leader of the Labor Party and British Prime Minister between 1997 and 2007.
 Anthony Blair was born in Edinburgh on 6 May 1953.
-His father, Leo Blair, was a genuine representative of the post-war middle class, A conservative voter, dissatisfied with Clement Atlee’s nationalization policy and social reform.
+His father, Leo Blair, was a genuine representative of the post-war middle class , A conservative voter, dissatisfied with Clement Atlee’s nationalization policy and social reform.

 The Blairs were of modest origin, but Leo became a prestigious lawyer who became president of the Durham County Industrial Court.
 When Edward Heath won the 1970 election against Labor Harold Wilson, Tony Blair recalls that his father felt great joy and his support for the Tories continued until 1994, when his son was elected leader of the Labor Party and he entered the same.